Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: Concluding remarks

 \section{Concluding remarks}

-In this work, we considered decompositions of exact sequences that lead to an explicit construction of a Poincaré operator.
-Using the finite element de Rham complex as our leading example, we showed that such a decomposition can be obtained by employing spanning trees in the grid.
+In this work, we considered a particular decomposition of Hilbert complexes that leads to an explicit construction of a Poincaré operator.
+For our main example concerning the finite element de Rham complex, we showed that such a decomposition can be obtained by employing spanning trees in the grid.
+The construction handles the case of non-trivial cohomology classes which, for the case of the de Rham complex, means that the domain can have arbitrary topology.

-The availability of a Poincaré operator led to several observations, including a computable bound on the Poincaré constant and a new decomposition for the finite element spaces.
-This decomposition forms a different basis for the finite element space, in which the Hodge-Laplace problem becomes a series of four symmetric positive definite systems.
-By solving these systems in sequence, we observe a significant speed-up compared to solving the saddle-point system in the original basis, without loss of accuracy.
+The availability of a Poincaré operator led to several observations, including a second decomposition of the Hilbert complex.
+This decomposition forms a different basis for the Hilbert spaces, in which the mixed formulation of the Hodge-Laplace problem becomes a series of (at most) seven symmetric positive definite systems.
+By solving these systems in sequence, the solution to the original problem is recovered.
+Numerically, this direct solver provides a significant speed-up compared to solving the saddle-point system in the original basis, without loss of accuracy.

+The Poincaré operator moreover allows us to explicitly construct a basis for the spaces of harmonic forms.
+The numerically obtained harmonic forms are consistent with theoretical expectation.

-We moreover used this decomposition to propose auxiliary space preconditioners for elliptic mixed finite element problems.
-The numerical results showed that the preconditioner is particularly robust for problems in which the differential terms dominate, despite the large kernel of those terms.
+Finally, we used the decomposition to propose auxiliary space preconditioners for mixed finite element problems.
+The numerical results showed that the preconditioner is robust for problems in which the differential operators dominate, by properly handling the large kernel of those terms.

-The ideas developed in this work can directly be applied to more general exact sequences, such as the virtual element method described in \Cref{ex: VEM}.
-For higher-order methods, the decomposition can be obtained by following the constructions from \cite{alonso2018graph,devloo2022efficient,rodriguez2024basis}.
-The basis from \Cref{thm: decomposition} may moreover prove beneficial for coupled problems that have a structure similar to the Hodge Laplace problem.
-In particular, if the coupling operators between equations are given by differential mappings, then this basis provides the tools to decouple the system.
-The practical implications of these ideas to coupled systems and other exact sequences form a topic for future research.
+The ideas developed in this work can directly be applied to other Hilbert complexes, including the discrete de Rham complex given by the virtual elements (\Cref{ex: VEM}).
+The identification of permitting decompositions for complexes such as the elasticity complex \cite{arnold2006finite} and the \v{C}ech-de Rham complex \cite{boon2025hodge}, forms a topic for future research.